WEBPAGE UPDATED Tuesday June 22, 2022

 FACT: “At a constant temperature, the amount of a given gas that dissolves in a given type and volume of liquid [water] is directly proportional to the partial pressure of that gas in equilibrium with that liquid.”

 FACT: At sea level, the gas partial pressure (gas tension) of 21%oxygen in air is only 159 mm/hg.
-The partial pressure of 99.5%compressed oxygen (livewell oxygen supplementation) at sea level is 760 mm/hg.
-Oxygen tension affects freshwater, saltwater fish and people equally.
-The high oxygen tension is what supercharges live bait.
-High oxygen tension makes fresh live bait abnormally strong and abnormally active and often the difference between life or death in summer livewells.
-The difference of oxygen tension between air and compressed oxygen at sea level is 601 mm/hg.
+The partial pressure of 99.5% compressed oxygen (livewell oxygen supplementation) at sea level is 760 mm/hg.
+Oxygen tension affects freshwater, saltwater fish.
+The high oxygen tension combined with maximum adrenaline production is the magic that supercharges live bait fish and bait shrimp.
+High oxygen tension makes fresh live bait abnormally durable, unnaturally strong and abnormally active and often the difference between life or death in summer livewells.
+The difference of oxygen tension between air 159 mm/hg and compressed oxygen at sea level is 601 mm/hg.

-Myth #3: Larger water pumps are good, they pump more water and provide plenty of oxygen; more water pumped through a livewell ensures more oxygen for the bait.
+Myth # 5: High volume water pumps are best at oxygenating transport water, they pump more water thus providing plenty of oxygen for the bait.

 FACT: Water pumps only pump water, they do not pump oxygen.
 This is similar to myth #2.

-Myth #4: High concentrations of dissolved oxygen (15 mg/L – DO Supersaturation ) is toxic and will kill (poison) live bait and tournament fish in livewells during live transports.
+Myth # 6: High concentrations of dissolved oxygen (15 mg/L – 25 mg/L DO) is toxic and will kill (poison) live bait and tournament fish in livewells during live transports.

-FACT: This is not true for live transports, but micro-fine oxygen bubbles suspended in the livewell water column that makes livewell water look milky is toxic, can and does burn gill tissue and corneas everywhere the micro-fine oxygen bubble sticks on the fish.
+FACT: This is not true for live transports.
+Micro-fine oxygen bubbles suspended in the livewell water column that makes livewell water look milky is toxic, can and does burn gill tissue and corneas everywhere the micro-fine oxygen bubble sticks on the fish.

-Myth #5: The shape of the livewell is more important than sustaining minimal safe water quality inside the livewell.
-Square corners livewells kill bait because the bait trap themselves in 90 degree corners, bang their heads into the corner walls and commit suicide.
+Myth # 7: The shape of the livewell is more important than sustaining minimal safe water quality inside the livewell.
+They say that square corners in livewells kill bait because the bait trap themselves in 90-degree corners, bang their heads into the corner walls and commit suicide.

-GAS BUBBLES in LIVEWELL WATER – SO TINY THEY REMAIN IN SUSPENSION AND MAKE THE WATER LOOK MILKY – BEWARE
+PHYSIOLOGICALLY: TINY MICRO-OXYGEN BUBBLES SUSPENDED IN LIVEWELL WATER DURING HOURS OF LIVE TRANSPORT – SO TINY THE BUBBLES REMAIN IN SUSPENSION AND CANNOT ESCAPE THE WATER COLUMN MAKE THE WATER LOOK MILKY.
+CHOOSE YOUR DIFFUSER WISELY.

 You may have heard, read or been told by a misinformed, misguided bait dealer, bait tank/aerator salesmen that “To much oxygen will kill your bait.”